Changes in electric-field noise due to thermal transformation of a surface ion trap: Analysis

-A thermal relaxation of the trap surface taking place on a timescale of hours at 580~K is reasonably consistent with the observed temperatures and timescales of thermal noise transformations.
-We caution that thermal relaxation may occur at different temperatures at the surface compared to the bulk, as atomic mobility can be higher at surfaces \cite{Rhead1989}, and surface dynamics are further complicated by surface roughness and partial oxidation.
-Even considering this uncertainty, we do not expect atoms in aluminum oxide and aluminum nitride to be mobile at our measurement temperatures due to their high melting points.
+Atomic rearrangement may occur at different temperatures at the surface compared to the bulk, as atomic mobility can be higher at surfaces \cite{Rhead1989}.
+The dynamics of our film are further complicated by surface roughness, partial oxidation, and unique properties of metal films deposited on glass substrates.
+Even considering this uncertainty, atoms in our elemental aluminum film are expected to be significantly more mobile than atoms in aluminum oxide and aluminum nitride, at the temperatures explored in this study.
+Thus, atomic restructuring could explain why thermal transformations only took place when the trap surface was composed of elemental aluminum, rather than aluminum oxide or nitride.

 The structure of annealed metal depends not only on the annealing temperature and time, but also on the rate at which the temperature of the metal is cycled.
 In addition, some metals exhibit secondary recrystallization, where a partial recrystallization plateaus at one temperature, and then continues recrystallizing after a higher temperature threshold is reached~\cite{Thompson1990-film-grains}.
-These behaviors could explain why, during heat \textsc{heat 10}, the thermal transformation appeared to saturate, but then continued to rise after subsequent temperature cycling and high-temperature heat treatment, as shown in Fig.~\ref{fig:m12_v_time_recrystal}.
+These behaviors could explain why, during heat \textsc{heat 7} and 10, the thermal transformation appeared to saturate, but then continued to rise after subsequent temperature cycling and high-temperature heat treatment, as shown in Fig.~\ref{fig:m12_v_time_recrystal}.

-Atomic restructuring due to thermal relaxation of the metal surface appears to be consistent with the results of our thermal transformation experiments.
-We next aim to understand how this restructuring may have physically manifested for our metal film.
-We do not have \textit{in situ} measurements of surface morphology or crystal structure, but we are aided by the observation that ion milling acts in opposition to thermal transformations: thermal noise transformations cause ion heating rates to rise, and milling brings them back down.
-In addition, after a thermal transformation has saturated, milling can prime the surface for further transformation to take place.
-We can gain insight into the physics of thermal transformation by considering ways in which milling and heating are known to act in opposition.

-The removal of 0.6~nm of material via argon ion milling had a significant impact on noise from a thermally transformed substrate, as shown in Fig.~\ref{ch:heat_fig:little_mill}.
-The subsequent 2~nm of milling reversed nearly the entire effect of the thermal transformation.
-This is evidence that thermal transformations primarily affect noise originating from or modulated by the top few nanometers of the ion trap surface.
-Thus, we explore the effects of milling and heating on this length scale.